 Anchor text phrases like “click here” or “go here” may work sometimes but as the text does not indicate what you are linking to it does not help your visitor know what will happen after they click.

-This is a much more effective method for encouraging people to explore deeper than making them have to use the “back” button to search for relevant content.
+This is a much more effective method for encouraging people to explore deeper than making them have to use the “back” button to search for content.

 - Every page should be reachable from at least one static text link.